 - Step 1.
 Select the Open or Restore Company option from the File menu. - Step 2.
-QuickBooks displays the Open or Restore Company window (see Figure 1-11).
+QuickBooks displays the Open or Restore Company window (see Figure 2-11).
 Select Restore a portable file (.QBM) and click Next.

-Figure 1-11 Open or Restore Company window
+Figure 2-11 Open or Restore Company window

 Step 3.
-QuickBooks displays the Open Portable Company File window (see Figure 1-12).
-Navigate to the location of your exercise files.
-You may need to ask your instructor if you do not know this location.
-Once you are viewing the contents of the correct folder, select Intro-20.QBM and click Open.
+QuickBooks displays the Open Portable Company File window (see Figure 2-12).
+Navigate to the location where you have saved your exercise files.
+Once you are viewing the contents of the correct folder, select Intro.QBM and click Open.

-Figure 1-12 Open Portable Company File window
+Figure 2-12 Open Portable Company File window

 Step 4.
-Next you will need to tell QuickBooks where to save the working file that will be created from the portable file (see Figure 1-13).
+Next you will need to tell QuickBooks where to save the working file that will be created from the portable file (see Figure 2-13).
 Click Next in the Open or Restore Company window to continue.

-Figure 1-13 Open or Restore Company Location
+Figure 2-13 Open or Restore Company Location

 Step 5.
-The Save Company File as window displays (see Figure 1-14).
-Ask your instructor or choose a location to save the file.
+The Save Company File As window displays (see Figure 2-14).
+Decide where you will save this file and the other files you'll create while using this book.
 When you have navigated to the appropriate folder, click Save.

-Figure 1-14 Save Company File as window
+Figure 2-14 Save Company File As window

-Step 6.
-The QuickBooks Desktop Login window opens (see Figure 1-15).
+Step 5.
+The QuickBooks Desktop Login window opens (see Figure 2-15).
 The password to this and every exercise file in this book is Questiva20.
 The password is case sensitive, so make sure you capitalize the first letter Q in Questiva20.
 Enter Questiva20 in the Password field and click OK.

-Figure 1-15 QuickBooks Desktop Login window
+Figure 2-15 QuickBooks Desktop Login window

 Every QuickBooks file is required to have a complex password.
 It must be at least 7 characters long and contain at least one uppercase letter and one number.
-Although we use the same password for all the exercise files in this textbook, we recommend that you use a different password for your own or your employer's QuickBooks file.
-For more on passwords see page 472.
+Although we use the same password for all the exercise files in this book, we recommend that you use a different password for your own or your employer's QuickBooks file.
+For more on passwords see page 482.